Bills tackle Kyle Williams retiring after 13 seasons

 "Just trying to finish the season out strong, trying to help these guys get better.
 So I try not to dive too far into it," he said then.
 "Anything like that will be handled at the appropriate time."

+Coach Sean McDermott said Williams informed him of his decision Monday.
+McDermott briefly became emotional when discussing what Williams has meant to him and the team.

+"You can't replace a guy like Kyle that comes around once in a career for all of us," McDermott said.
+"He's a guy that personifies what we want to be about as Buffalo Bills."

-Williams briefly considered retiring after the 2016 season before returning to play after Buffalo hired coach Sean McDermott.
+Williams briefly considered retiring after the 2016 season before returning to play after McDermott was hired.
 He then signed a one-year contract this past March after the Bills reached the playoffs to end a 17-season drought.

+Williams' retirement creates a large void for the Bills both on and off the field.
+And it comes 11 months after Buffalo lost another influential leader, when center Eric Wood was forced to retire after sustaining a career-ending neck injury.

-Off the field, Williams has been the team's unquestioned leader and a fan favorite.
-On the field, he's shown no signs of losing a step.
+On the field, Williams has shown no signs of losing a step.

 Williams was drafted out of LSU in the fifth round in 2006.
 Out of 954 defensive plays through 15 games, he is second among Bills defensive linemen in playing 621 of them - four fewer than pass-rusher Jerry Hughes.